Science: Why Blend?

 When we do hands-on activities, students can work on it for 20 minutes and see the data.
 Then I stop them and ask, “Why do you think those things happened?”
 Once they have sparked the idea, I will do a lecture.
 Because this method is a little more flipped, I don't have to spend 45 minutes talking to them; I can say what they need to hear in 15 minutes.

 Blending is also helpful when we study the atom.
 Since the atom is so incredibly small, it can be really difficult for students to imagine what it could look like.
-So, I've really leaned on online simulations to model the atom when we've done molecular geometries and, in AP, the actual three-dimensional shapes and molecules.
+So, I've really leaned on online simulations to model the atom when we've done molecular geometries and, in AP, the actual three-dimensional shapes of the molecules.
 Anything that's not macro science, I've really learned to use technology to support student learning.

 Oftentimes teachers have multiple reasons for blending, but one of these three reasons is almost always primary in their minds.
 Table 1 below shows some simple examples of purpose-driven blended teaching in science and how it might help teachers achieve multiple purposes simultaneously.

-As you go through the Science chapters, you will be able to reflect on what you have learned and design your own activities and classroom in the Blended Teaching Workbook.
+As you go through the science chapters, you will be able to reflect on what you have learned and design your own activities and classroom in the Blended Teaching Workbook.
 Click on the "Blended Teaching Workbook" button to access your workbook.

 Examples of Multiple Purposes for a Blended Science Activity